sebhansen/sebhansen/README.md

 - LinkedIn: [Sebastian Hansen](https://www.linkedin.com/in/sebastian-hansen-777905220/)
 - Email: [contact@sebh.dk](mailto:contact@sebh.dk)

-## 🚀 Looking for Opportunities!
+## 🚀 Looking to Grow!
-I am currently seeking job opportunities where I can contribute, learn, and grow.
 If you have an opening that matches my skills and experience, I'd love to connect and discuss how I can be a valuable addition to your team.

 ---